nikoladjor/DisasterResponse/README.md

 The code for training the model is located in [models/train_classifier.py](/models/train_classifier.py).

 The output of this script are two files - the trained model and the classification report which is used to show some date about the trained model on the home page of the web-app.

+The final model is trained using the `GridSearchCV` with 5 cross-validation splits (default).

+>**NOTE**: Model needs to be trained in order for the app to work!
+Settings in the `train_classifier.py` will require longer time to train the model, so if only slight modifications in the web-app is needed, one should train the model with smaller number of leaves and <50 estimators, to get the feealing of what the app is doing.

 ## Usage
 ### Instructions: